FAQs - Elections

 I am a New Zealand Māori, do I need to enrol on the Māori roll?

-Not necessarily.
-If you are enrolling for the first time you can decide whether you want to go on the Māori Electoral Roll or the General Electoral Roll by signing the appropriate panel on the Parliamentary Elector Enrolment form.
+If you're enrolling for the first time you can decide whether you want to go on the Māori Electoral Roll or the General Electoral Roll by signing the appropriate panel on the Parliamentary Elector Enrolment form.

 How do I know whether I am enrolled?